kelbyludwig/kel.bz/content/post/virtualization-framework-reversing.md

 ```

 Which is perplexing since `var_40` _should_ be a block but is clearly just a
 pointer to a 'type'.
-Looking at the ASM directly was more useful here:
+Looking at the asm directly was more useful here:

 ```markdown
 000000010001abd1         mov        rax, qword [__NSConcreteStackBlock_1000b4008] ; __NSConcreteStackBlock_1000b4008